isomerpages/moe-pasirrissec/pages/Device Management Application.md

 For parents/guardians who wish to choose Option A or Option B, please fill in the [Option Form](https://go.gov.sg/prss-dma-option) for After-School DMA Parent Options.

 Once the school has onboarded, the parents/guardians will receive an activation e-mail from Mobile Guardian via the e-mail address that they have provided to the school.
-If the activation e-mail is not found in the Inbox, please check the ‘Junk Folder’ or ‘Spam Folder’ for the e-mail notification.
+If the activation e-mail is not found in their Inbox, please check the ‘Junk Folder’ or ‘Spam Folder’ for the e-mail notification.

 Parents can also request to change their DMA option subsequently using the same [form](https://go.gov.sg/prss-dma-option).
 The request will be processed by the school monthly.